 - To delete a term:

-- On the nodes hierarchy, hover the mouse over the term you want to delete.
+- On the nodes hierarchy, hover over the term you want to delete.

 - Click the bin icon.

-- On the confirmation dialog, you will be given the following options:
+- On the confirmation dialog box, you can find the following options:

-Choosing this option would delete the term and move the FAQs under it to the root term.
+Choosing this option deletes the term and moves the FAQs under it to the root term.

 - From the nodes hierarchy, select the relevant term.

-- Questions associated with the term appear on the right-hand panel.
+- Intents associated with the term appear on the right pane.

-- Hover over the question to be edited and click the edit icon.
+- Hover over the intent or response to edit it and click the edit icon.

-- Make changes to the question or response, and then click Save.
+- Make changes to the intent or response and click Save.

-- You can delete the question using the bin icon.
+- You can delete the intent using the bin icon.

-- Selecting multiple questions, enables you do delete them in bulk.
+- Selecting multiple intents lets you delete them in bulk.